solana-foundation/developer-content/content/guides/advanced/build-a-complete-crowdfund-dapp.md

 building the smart contracts.
 Here's how you can import the required
 dependencies:

+In my App, I have the idl.json file in the root directory of the project. and this was written in `App.js`.

 ```js
 import idl from "./idl.json";
 import { Connection, PublicKey, clusterApiUrl } from "@solana/web3.js";